danpeirce/photogate-box-ssd1306term/README.md

 The Photogate box includes a microcontroller with built-in hardware timers.

 ## Source code in C
-The source code for this project is in C and is licensed under the (GNU GPL v3)[http://www.gnu.org/licenses/gpl-3.0.txt].
+The source code for this project is in C and is licensed under the [GNU GPL v3](http://www.gnu.org/licenses/gpl-3.0.txt).
 See the file PhotogateLV.c

 ##Prototype project from 2006.